 Parents and caregivers are invited to participate in the Junior Kindergarten curriculum by joining in field trips, sharing family and cultural traditions, and attending special class activities.

 Children experience a sense of awe, wonder, and an appreciation of ritual through learning about and participating in a wide variety of religious and cultural celebrations.
 There is a strong focus on appreciating both the diversity of religious observance and the similarities that bind us together.

 In Junior Chapel, children experience an age-appropriate model of worship based on the Episcopal liturgy, adapted to the changing needs and traditions of an interdenominational student body and faculty.
 By linking Episcopal ritual to a broad religious context, the aim is to affirm and nurture all students in their spiritual life and to strengthen their connection to their own religious tradition.
 At Junior Chapel children sing, pray, talk, and receive birthday blessings.

 All the Lower School classes, Junior Kindergarten through Grade 4, attend a morning meeting on Fridays, called Mentions.
 Children share news, celebrate talents and interests, and learn about community and current events at a developmentally appropriate level.

-Children have recess in our outdoor play area.
-They use equipment such as tricycles and balls; enjoy the slides, ladders, and platforms of the play structure; and participate in both structured and unstructured free play to develop large motor muscles.
+Children have recess in our newly renovated playground.
+They enjoy our new climbing structures, play mounds, and play equipment, as well as balls and blocks; they participate in both structured and unstructured free play to develop large motor muscles.